 Exablate at the Sperling Medical Group

 At the Sperling Medical Group, our caring and expert staff offers Exablate MRgFUS guided by the most advanced MRI equipment.
-Treating painful bone mets with Exablate MRgFUS has been shown to be safe and at least as effective as conventional treatments.
-Contact us for more information.
+Treating uterine fibroids with Exablate MRgFUS has been shown to be safe and as effective as conventional treatments—if not more.
+Contact us to find out how we can help you.

 1 Fischer K, McDannold N, Tempany C, Jolesz F, Fennessy F. Potential of minimally invasive procedures in the treatment of uterine fibroids: a focus on magnet resonance-guided focused ultrasound therapy.
 Int J Womens Health.
 2015; 7:901-12.